-{\it Scalarization in spherical topology}--- Let us now focus on the most interesting case: spherical topology.
-When $\psi=0$ in the action (\ref{actionAll}), the metric (\ref{sphereM}) with $k=1$ reduces to the familiar RN-AdS black hole.
+Let us now focus on the most interesting case: spherical topology.
+When $\psi=0$ is in the action (\ref{actionAll}), the metric (\ref{sphereM}) with $k=1$ reduces to the familiar RN-AdS black hole.
 The only difference is that in our model, the metric of the RN-AdS black hole will have an additional back-reaction parameter $b$